Francis Owusu

-Francis Taaloga Owusu (born December 27, 1994) is a former American football wide receiver.
+Francis Taaloga Owusu (born December 27, 1994) is an American former professional football wide receiver.
 He played college football at Stanford.

-High school
+Early life

 Owusu attended Oaks Christian high school in California, where he was a four star prospect ranked as the No. 27 player in California, he committed to Stanford over USC, Florida and Nebraska.

 College career

-Owusu played as a true freshman, played in 12 games and had 2 catches for 56 yards.
-In his senior year, Owusu played in 11 games and had 8 catches for 113 yards and a touchdown.
+Owusu played as a true freshman, played in 12 games and had two receptions for 56 yards.
+In his senior year, Owusu played in 11 games and had eight receptions for 113 yards and a touchdown.

 Professional career

 Miami Dolphins

 Owusu signed with the Miami Dolphins as an undrafted free agent on May 5, 2017.
 He was waived/injured by the Dolphins on August 15, 2017.
 On August 18, 2017, he was released from injured reserve.
 On January 4, 2018, he signed a reserve/future contract with the Dolphins.

 On September 1, 2018, Owusu was waived by the Dolphins.
 He was re-signed to the practice squad on November 28, 2018.